EnderBox911/Python_NEST_Pong-AI/README.md

         # Difference in Y axis of ball to middle of paddle
         diff_in_y = middle_y - self.rect.y

         # Farther from center of paddle = the Y velocity is greater.
+When the ball hits the edge of the
+        # paddle, it reaches the maximum velocity.
 Finding the amount of Y velocity for each unit paddle length,
         # meaning that if the ball hits the edge (the full length) of the paddle, it gives the maximum Y velocity
         reducing_factor = (paddle.height / 2) / self.max_Y_vel